wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 1.5.1 =
+* Minor visual tweaks
+* Fix: eliminated some notices and warnings

 = 1.5 =
 * It's now possible to enable this payment method only for orders bellow a specific amount